 Overstock Shopping Wherever You Live

-Although I am particularly fortunate in where I live, almost any medium-to-large sized city has a secret you don't know about, and I am going to let you in on that secret to save a whole lot of money for you and your family.
+Although I am particularly fortunate in where I live, almost any medium-to-large sized city has a secret, and I am going to let you in on that secret to save a whole lot of money for you and your family.
 It's a little-known fact that almost any medium-to-large sized city is either a marketing, manufacturing, or distribution center for some types of products (and sometimes services, too).
 By learning how to find the businesses involved in the marketing, manufacturing, or distribution of these products, you can save significant amounts of money and get sometimes better choice than you can at even the most expensive stores, including exclusive items not meant for sale to the general public.

 How can you get these bargains?
 Overstocks.
 Overstock shopping can mean you pay as little as ten cents on the dollar for the manufacturer's overstocks.